ozalpozqur/altogic-auth-remix/README.md

 ```

 ## Avatar Component for uploading profile picture
 Open Avatar.js and paste the below code to create an avatar for the user.
-For convenience, we will be using the user's name as the name of the uploaded file and upload the profile picture to the root directory of our app storage.
+For convenience, we will be using the user's `_id` as the name of the uploaded file and upload the profile picture to the root directory of our app storage.
 If needed you can create different buckets for each user or a generic bucket to store all provided photos of users.
 The Altogic Client Library has all the methods to manage buckets and files.
 ```jsx
 // app/components/Avatar.js
 import { useState } from 'react';